 Guidelines for Business Conduct

-Directors, employees and volunteers involved in fundraising activities shall adhere at all times to the Business Code of Conduct.
+Directors, employees, contractors and volunteers involved in fundraising activities shall adhere at all times to the Business Code of Conduct.

-Directors, employees and volunteers shall adhere to and comply with laws, rules and regulations of each jurisdiction in which Crohn’s and Colitis Canada carries on its business.
-In particular, and without restricting the generality of the foregoing:
+Directors, employees, contractors and volunteers shall adhere to and comply with laws, rules and regulations of each jurisdiction in which Crohn’s and Colitis Canada carries on its business.
+In particular, and without restricting the generality of the following:

 - safety and health – all rules of behaviour and maintenance must be followed in each working place to protect the safety and health of employees and visitors;

 - discrimination – discrimination is the unequal treatment of persons through practices that are either overtly discriminatory or that have the effect of being discriminatory.
-Each Director, employee and volunteer must be dealt with in good faith and without harassment (as defined infra) or discrimination; merit and occupational skills shall be the determining criteria for hiring, advancement or discharge; there shall be no discrimination based on race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, age, marital status, disability, or record of offence for which a pardon has been granted;
+Each director, employee, contractor and volunteer must be dealt with in good faith and without harassment (as defined further on) or discrimination; merit and occupational skills shall be the determining criteria for hiring, advancement or discharge; there shall be no discrimination based on race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, age, marital status, disability, or record of offence for which a pardon has been granted;

 - harassment – harassment is engaging in a course of vexatious comment or conduct that is known, or ought reasonably to be known, to be unwelcome.
 This includes any action that is likely to cause discomfort, offence or humiliation to any person, including, without limitation, bullying or verbally abusive behaviour;

-No Drector, employee or volunteer should utilize his status or the information acquired by his position for personal gain, whether by seeking, accepting or extending gifts, payment or privileges of any sort from or attempting to influence the behaviour of persons or organizations doing or attempting to do business with Crohn's and Colitis Canada, or otherwise.
-In addition, any gift must comply with the guidelines detailed in Board policy D.6.1, Gift Acceptance Policy.
+No director, employee, contractor or volunteer should utilize his status or the information acquired by his position for personal gain, whether by seeking, accepting or extending gifts, payment or privileges of any sort from or attempting to influence the behaviour of persons or organizations doing or attempting to do business with Crohn's and Colitis Canada, or otherwise.
+In addition, any gift must comply with the guidelines detailed in Board policy D.5.1 Gift Acceptance Policy.

 - cause embarrassment to Crohn's and Colitis Canada;

-Each Director, employee and volunteer shall act prudently and take reasonable care to protect the physical assets of Crohn's and Colitis Canada, as well as its non-physical assets such as trademarks, patents and confidential and proprietary information.
+Each director, employee, contractor and volunteer shall act prudently and take reasonable care to protect the physical assets of Crohn's and Colitis Canada, as well as its non-physical assets such as trademarks, patents and confidential and proprietary information.

-Only the Chair or the CEO, or some other person authorized by one of them, is entitled to make any public comment or statement concerning Crohn's and Colitis Canada policy.
+Only the Board Chair or the CEO, or a person authorized by one of them, is entitled to make any public comment or statement concerning Crohn's and Colitis Canada policy.